arshreenidhijoshi05/SQL-Retail-Sales-Exploratory-Analysis/README.md

 ## 11. Key Findings

-- Customer and product information were successfully explored and validated.
-- Sales data covers multiple product categories and customer locations.
+- The retail sales database follows a well-structured star schema consisting of one fact table and two dimension tables.
+- The dataset spans multiple years, making it suitable for trend and time-series analysis.
+- Customer records include demographic attributes that support segmentation and profiling.
+- Product information is organized into categories and subcategories, enabling hierarchical analysis.
+- Key business measures provide a comprehensive overview of sales performance and business scale.
-- Revenue is concentrated within a subset of products and categories.
+- Revenue generation is concentrated among a subset of products and customer segments.
-- Exploratory analysis identified important business patterns for further analytics.
+- Ranking analysis successfully identifies high-performing and low-performing customers and products.
-- The dataset is suitable for advanced customer and sales analysis.
+- The dataset is complete and well-structured, providing a strong foundation for advanced analytics, dashboard development, and business reporting.

 ---